frederic-perez/AmE-dictionary/data/idioms.md

 __cut-rate__ Offered or sold at a low price. _I told you you’d regret buying a cut-rate car like that!_
 __cutting edge__ :two::hammer: _Cutting edge fashion._
 __dabble in (something)__
+__dad bod__ _slang_ [:scroll: From _dad_ + _bod_, an abbreviation of _body_] A physique characterized by moderate chubbiness; the stereotypical physique of a middle-aged dad.
+The phrase is often used affectionately or approvingly. _Aww, I don’t care that he’s a bigger guy—I like guys with a dad bod._
 __daily grind__ :dart: One’s daily work routine, especially when it is tiresome. _I’m so thrilled to be off next week—I really need a break from the daily grind._
 __daisy cutter__ [:scroll: From daisy, from Old English dæges eage (day’s eye, referring to the flower closing at night) + cutter, from Middle English cutten] _slang_ __1__ _sports_ A strong hit that moves the ball along the ground, as in baseball, soccer, cricket, etc. _That daisy cutter flew right past the infield and ended up securing a double for Williams._ __2__ A conventional bomb with a large blast radius that is lowered from an aircraft and explodes just above the ground. _Man, they must have dropped a daisy cutter here.
 Not only is the village obliterated, but so are all trees and wildlife._
 __damn it__